Teen moods: what you need to know

 Feeling down all the time

 Young people can feel down for minutes, hours, days or much longer.
-If your child seems down, flat or sad for two or more weeks, or if you notice moods are stopping your child from getting on with his usual daily activities, this could be a sign of a more serious mental health problem.
+If your child seems down, flat or sad for two or more weeks, or if you notice moods are stopping your child from getting on with her usual daily activities, this could be a sign of a more serious mental health problem.

 If you’re concerned about your child’s emotions and behaviour, it’s important to talk with your child and to seek help from your GP.
 A long-term mood that doesn’t seem to go away isn’t a normal part of puberty.